Short Brothers: Bombardier

 In 1977, the company changed its name back to Short Brothers, and in 1984 it became a public limited company in preparation for privatisation.
 The government announced the sale of Shorts to Bombardier on 7 June 1989 for £30 million.
-As part of the sale, the government agreed (at the insistence of then-Chancellor John Major) to write off £390 million of the company's "accumulated losses and inject another £390 million to recapitalise the group and cover current and future losses, capital investment and training."
+As part of the sale, the government agreed at the insistence of Chancellor John Major to write off £390 million of the company's accumulated losses and inject another £390 million to recapitalise the group and cover current and future losses, capital investment and training.

 Bombardier beat a bid from General Electric Company and Fokker.
 Messerschmitt-Bölkow-Blohm had withdrawn before final offers were submitted.

 The sale was finalised on 4 October 1989.

-In 1993, with the company under the chairmanship of Sir Roy McNulty, Bombardier Shorts and Thomson-CSF formed a joint venture, Shorts Missile Systems, for the design and development of very short-range, air defence missiles for the UK Ministry of Defence and armed forces worldwide using expertise dating back to the 1950s.
+In 1993, with the company under the chairmanship of Roy McNulty, Bombardier Shorts and Thomson-CSF formed a joint venture, Shorts Missile Systems, for the design and development of very short-range, air defence missiles for the UK Ministry of Defence and armed forces worldwide using expertise dating back to the 1950s.
 In 2000, Thomson-CSF bought Bombardier's 50% share to become the sole owner of Shorts Missile Systems, renaming it Thales Air Defence in 2001.